 Sustainability is inherent in our value proposition, meaning that it is managed and driven from the highest levels of our organization.
-Our Group Management Team (GMT) has the overall responsibility for Swedish Match's efforts on sustainability.
+Our GMT has the overall responsibility for Swedish Match's efforts on sustainability.
 GMT and other leaders within the Group are committed and involved in the process to define and further develop the strategy.
 The CEO reports to the Board of Directors on progress.
-Heads of operating units are responsible for implementing the strategy in the operating unit under their responsibility.
-To make our sustainability strategy a reality in all parts of our company, we have built an organization across operating units to back up both development and implementation of the strategy.
-Swedish Match's sustainability teams provide a platform for inspiration and exchange of competence and ideas.
-The teams comprise representatives from our operating units and from the GMT for each focus area.
-Members of these teams are ambassadors at the operating unit level and take part in developing a plan for group common targets, actions and KPIs.
-They assure execution of actions at the local level and report on progress.
+Division heads are responsible for implementing the strategy in the division under their responsibility.

-At Group level there is also a sustainability function that reports directly to the CEO and helps to drive continued progress within our sustainability focus areas and actions, facilitates the process towards implemented strategy, and communicates work and results to our important stakeholders.
+At Group level, the sustainability function facilitates the process towards implemented strategy, and gathers and compiles information to facilitate communication of work and results to our important stakeholders.